JenFisher7/JenFisher7/README.md

 - In addition, I am currently finishing a project focused on sex-bias adverse events, drug side-effects that are more likely to occur in one sex, by investigating sex-bias gene expression and sex-specific gene-regulatory networks across several tissues.
 - Overall, my undergraduate and Ph.D. training in engineering, genomics, and data science and my research interests have prepared me to conduct and lead computational biomedical research studies to improve genome-driven precision medicine.

-## Computional Skills
+## Computational Skills
 - R programming, RStudio, and Rmarkdown
 - Docker
-- Command line, Singularity, and Anaconda on high performance computing systems (HPC)
+- Command line, Singularity, and Anaconda on high-performance computing systems (HPC)
 - Previous experience with Python and MATLAB in undergraduate research and coursework

-## Computional Projects
+## Computational Projects

 ### Cancer drug repurposing
 - Under Review at Molecular Oncology